cs161-staff/textbook/web/captchas.md

 In some cases, it's necessary to provide an alternative, accessible CAPTCHA method, such as an audio-based spoken phrase that a human is required to transcribe.
-In this case, we've unintentionally opened up a new attack vector: attackers may now break target the audio-based CAPTCHA, which may be easier to solve than the traditional image-based CAPTCHA.
+In this case, we've unintentionally opened up a new attack vector: attackers may now target the audio-based CAPTCHA, which may be easier to solve than the traditional image-based CAPTCHA.

 If you search "crack CAPTCHA" on Google, you'll likely find many CAPTCHA solving